TannerLeroyCodes/HomeCarer/client/WorkingNotes.md

 [x]FIX BUG WITH CREATING APPOINTMENTS adding a appointment key to object with duplicated appointment

-[] Fix errors rendering when unprocessable entity is used for account pages (see line 38)
+[x] Fix errors rendering when unprocessable entity is used for account pages (see line 38)
 --
 [] Make Seed Data more Dynamic
 --
-[]render appointments where booking accepted = true for provider homepage
+[]render appointments where booking accepted = true for provider homepage --
+[] REFACTOR duplicate